mohammedzamakhan/toddmotto.github.io/_posts/2016-10-19-angular-2-forms-reactive.md

 }
 {% endhighlight %}

 So, this is a typical component base that we need to get going.
 So what now?
-Well, to begin with, we don't need to actually create any initial "data", however, we do need to start understanding `FormControl, `FormGroup`, and finally move onto the amazing `FormBuilder`.
+Well, to begin with, we don't need to actually create any initial "data", however, we do need to start understanding `FormControl`, `FormGroup`, and finally move onto the amazing `FormBuilder`.

 #### FormControl and FormGroup